smartgeber Logo

 OLED burn-in: What You Need to Know

 OLED TVs can experience burn-in, a condition where static images leave a permanent mark on the screen.
-Learn effective strategies to prevent this issue.
+Learn how to prevent this and extend your TV's lifespan with simple tips.

 Do OLED TVs burn in?